Professional curiosity

 • Does what you see match with what you are being told?
 Could there be an alternative explanation?

-• Be aware of people's responses to questions and read body language; are they seeming reluctant to answer the question, is something being held back?
+• Be aware of people's responses to questions and read body language; do they seem reluctant to answer the question, is something being held back?
 If so, why might that be?

 b) Listen